Capital Source Group, LLC logo

 The company offers five primary financing programs: Revenue Based Lending (selling future revenue for upfront capital), Invoice & Purchase Order Financing (unlocking liquidity on receivables with N30/N60/N90 terms), Equipment Financing (using equipment as collateral), Asset Based Lending (leveraging real estate, inventory, and receivables equity), and Commercial Real Estate Financing (leveraging commercial property equity).
 Their application process claims to take 3 minutes or less with funding promised within 72 hours of document submission.
 They emphasize speaking directly with an underwriter during the process.

 Capital Source Group distinguishes itself through emphasis on partnership and transparency.
 Client testimonials highlight responsive service, efficient deal closing, flexible rates, and willingness to create innovative deal structures.
-One testimonial from a former lender and credit bureau ambassador specifically praises their "common sense solutions" and "transparent communication" compared to limited lending options elsewhere.
+One testimonial from a former lender and credit bureau ambassador specifically praises their "common sense solutions" and "listed communication" compared to limited lending options elsewhere.
 The company targets business owners seeking non-dilutive funding alternatives to equity dilution or traditional bank loans.

 However, several important caveats exist.
 The website displays placeholder metrics (0M+ capital deployed, 0+ satisfied clients, 0% growth rate, 0.9/5 Google rating), suggesting either incomplete data or outdated website maintenance.
 The Google rating of 0.9/5 is notably poor and contradicts client testimonials on the site.
 Specific terms, rates, fees, and qualification requirements are absent from the website, requiring direct contact.
 The company provides no independent third-party verification of claims or regulatory licensing information.